apache/tvm/docs/dev/how_to/pytest_target_parametrization.rst

 targets that are enabled and have a compatible device.

-A single python function in the test suite can expand to several parametrized unit tests, each of which tests a single target device.
+A single python function in the test suite can expand to several parameterized unit tests, each of which tests a single target device.
 In order for a test to be run, all of the following must be true.

 - The test exists in a file or directory that has been passed to